spatie/laravel-stripe-webhooks/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-stripe-webhooks.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-stripe-webhooks)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-stripe-webhooks.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-stripe-webhooks)

 [Stripe](https://stripe.com) can notify your application of events using webhooks.
 This package can help you handle those webhooks.
-Out of the box it will verify the stripe signature of all incoming requests and log the valid call to the database.
+Out of the box it will verify the stripe signature of all incoming requests.
+All valid calls will be logged to the database.
 You can easily define jobs that should be executed when specify events hit your app.

-Before using this package we highly recommand reading [the entire documentation on webhooks over at Stripe](https://stripe.com/docs/webhooks).
+Before using this package we highly recommend reading [the entire documentation on webhooks over at Stripe](https://stripe.com/docs/webhooks).

 ## Postcardware